keu/docs/astro/secrets-backend.md

 - An IAM role with the `SecretsManagerReadWrite` policy that your Astro cluster can assume.
 See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
 - A valid AWS Access Key ID and Secret Access Key.

-#### Step 1: Create an Airflow Variable or Connection in AWS Secrets Manager
+#### Step 1: Create an Airflow variable or connection in AWS Secrets Manager

 To start, create an Airflow variable or connection in AWS Secrets Manager that you want to store as a secret.
 It can be either a real or test value.
 You will use this secret to test your backend's functionality in Step 3.